Wilms tumor

 • Lab tests: such as blood tests and urine tests to check a child’s general health and to detect any adverse side effects (such as low red or white blood cell counts) of the treatment.

-The treatment of Wilms tumour is dependent on a few factors.
-The stage of the cancer at the time of diagnosis, as well as the state, or histology, of the cancer cells, are crucial.
-The majority of Wilms tumours have a “favourable” histology, which means they are easier to treat.
+The treatment of Wilms tumor is dependent on a few factors.
+The stage of the cancer at the time of diagnosis, as well as the state, or histology, of the cancer cells, is crucial.
+The majority of Wilms tumors have a “favorable” histology, which means they are easier to treat.

-A staging system is used by doctors to indicate the size of a tumour.
-To achieve the highest possibility of a cure, a very aggressive tumour is treated with an intense medical regimen.
-A youngster with a less-invasive condition will receive the least quantity of medication, reducing long-term negative effects.
+A staging system is used by doctors to indicate the size of a tumor.
+To achieve the highest possibility of a cure, a very aggressive tumor is treated with an intense medical regimen.
+A youngster with a less invasive condition will receive the least quantity of medication, reducing long-term negative effects.

 The most common stages are: